inghamemerson/wellness-ip/ecosystem.md

 ## Educational
 Educational content will be essential to long-term engagement with the platform.
 It will serve an essential role in facilitating practitioners and how they engage with clients, developing trust and validation with clients, and with establishing us as the thought leaders at the forefront of the industry.

+This coukld be collapsed into the marketing/ecomm effort or the web app, depending on the functional needs.

 1. Platform to use - Vimeo, YouTube
 2. Where content lives - marketing site, application etc
 3. Content production